 A Photographic Guru Yoga

-The highlights of Peter’s career were the two occasions, in 1978 and 1980, where he was sent to Rumtek monastery in the Himalayan Kingdom of Sikkim.
+The highlights of Peter’s career was the on two occasions during 1978 and 1980, where he was sent to Rumtek monastery in the Himalayan Kingdom of Sikkim.
 Commissioned to formally photograph H.H.
 16th Karmapa and His spiritual sons, as well as other eminent Kagyu Lamas.
 Peter also documented the treasury of relics and thangka paintings, such as of the 900 year old Kagyu Lineage.

 During this time Peter shot a large archive in both colour and black & white, the majority of which were taken on a 1951 MPP 4”x 5”plate camera, which, being such large format, provided superb high quality prints of excellent focus and detail.